Lindhard Island: Geography

 The island lies at the western edge of Dove Bay, east of the Bredebrae, the broad glacier producing masses of large icebergs, at the head of Borg Fjord to the north of the island.
+To the south it is separated from Rechnitzer Land by the Brae Fjord.
+Kap Stop lies 6 Km to the northeast of Lindhard Island.
 The Bredebrae is formed by the confluence of two large glaciers east of Queen Louise Land, the Storstrommen flowing from the north and the L. Bistrup Brae from the south.
 The island has an area of 263.3 km ² and a shoreline of 115.5 kilometres.